45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 8

 Slender mountain mint is a beautiful mint plant with thin green leaves and a sweetly minty fragrance.
-In mid-summer, clusters of tiny white flowers bloom, which attract numerous butterflies, bees, and other insects.
-Because of their minty scent, they are not bothered by deer or rabbits.
+In midsummer, clusters of tiny white flowers bloom, attracting numerous butterflies, bees, and other insects.
+Because of their minty scent, deer and rabbits don’t bother them.

 Choose a location with full sun for these plants to grow more compactly.
-They will tolerate light shade but will tend to sprawl and get leggy.
+They tolerate light shade but tend to sprawl and get leggy.
 Soil should be loose and well drained.
-This would be a great plant for a meadow garden or other naturalized area, an herb garden, or with any low-maintenance perennial arrangement.
+This plant works well in a meadow garden or other naturalized area, an herb garden, or with any low-maintenance perennial arrangement.

 Sunset Hyssop